berkmancenter/odie_backend/README.md

 * `ELASTICSEARCH_HOST`
 * `ELASTICSEARCH_INDEX`

-For any environment:
+In any environment:
 * `NUM_USERS` (optional; defaults to `5000`)
 * `TWEETS_PER_USER` (optional; defaults to `50`)

-For test:
+In test:
-* `TEST_CLUSTER_COMMAND` (the command for running Elasticsearch on your machine)
+* `TEST_CLUSTER_COMMAND` (the command which runs Elasticsearch on your machine)

 ## Collecting Twitter data
-To test that your data collection pipeline is running:
+To test that your streaming data collection pipeline is running:
-* Copy `twitter.conf.example` to `twitter.conf` and edit in the appropriate variables.
+* Copy `twitter.conf.example` to `test.conf` and edit in the appropriate variables.
-  * The keywords can be anything, but not all keywords will be found on Twitter within a short amount of time; "kittens" is a reliable choice.
+  * The keywords can be anything, but not all keywords will be found on Twitter within a short amount of time; "washingtonpost" is a reliable choice.
 * Make sure elasticsearch is running.
-* `logstash -f logstash/config/twitter.conf`
+* `logstash -f logstash/config/test.conf`

+To collect user data:
+* Make sure you have collected some streaming data.
+* Make sure elasticsearch is running.
+* Create a MediaSource, a DataConfig and a DataSet.
+  - Good defaults:
+    - `ms = MediaSource.create(url: 'https://www.washingtonpost.com', name: 'Washington Post', description: 'Democracy dies in darkness')`
+    - `dc = DataConfig.create(media_sources: [ms])`
+    - `ds = DataSet.create(media_source: ms, data_config: dc)`
+* `ds.run_pipeline`

+This will all be wrapped into an admin-friendly workflow at some point, but it hasn't been yet.

 ## Tests
 Run tests with `rspec`.